MikroElektronika/mikrosdk_click_v2/clicks/pot5/details.md

 uint8_t pot5_convert_voltage_to_percents ( pot5_t *ctx, float voltage );
 ```

-- `pot5_set_vref` This function sets the voltage reference for POT 5 click driver.
+- `pot5_set_vref` This function sets the voltage reference for POT 5 Click driver.
 ```c
 err_t pot5_set_vref ( pot5_t *ctx, float vref );
 ```

 ## Example Description

-> This example demonstrates the use of POT 5 click board by reading and displaying the potentiometer position.
+> This example demonstrates the use of POT 5 Click board by reading and displaying the potentiometer position.

 **The demo application is composed of two sections :**